Jan 11, 2021

 Classifying your items allows you to focus on the 20% of the items that will give you 80% of the sales.

 The first thing you should do is remove all of the obsolete items.
 These are typically items that have not sold a single unit in 18 months to 2 years.
-Obsolete items will not be ordered under any circumstances – they are just noise which will distract you from your 20% of items which make up the majority of your sales.
+Obsolete items will not be ordered under any circumstances – they are just noise that will distract you from your 20% of items that make up the majority of your sales.